 Even if you need to add a new, unknown entity to WordLift (such as a person or a local business), the software will show you how to do it at every step.
 Once you create a new entity, you can save it and reuse it later — or other website users can reuse it.

 Pay attention because this is a key step!

 Entity after entity, you can create a personal vocabulary of your core entities (concepts, people, companies, places, and more) that you can then use to mark new occurrences on different pages with a single click.
 What’s more, content you’ve already published can be converted into entities and can thus benefit from better markup and the ability to expand the number of internal links.

-What you see below, instead, is the Schema App Editor, which allows users to mark up web pages one by one by creating data points for each entity.
+The Schema App Editor allows users to mark up web pages one by one by creating data points for each entity.
 So if you use Schema App, you don’t need to know the code, but you do need to know in advance what you want to mark up (and how) in your content.

 Basically, with Schema App, you have total control over your structured data.
 Still, you need a deep understanding of semantic markup and SEO to make the best decisions for your content.

 Once you have processed the markup, you can finally export it and add it to your page as a JSON-LD.

 One of the biggest challenges you face if you manually manage your page markup is definitely the time it takes to enter data on each page.